 The above chart provides a measure for the maturity of the System by comparing the ratio of inactive members (retirees and beneficiaries) to active members (including current DROP participants).
-The inactive-to-active ratio has generally increased since 2002 from 1.18 inactive participants per active to 1.50 inactive participants dependent on each active member today.
-This indicates a more mature plan and the Plan will experience more volatility in contribution rates when actuarial gains and losses are recognized.
-The black line represents the total plan payroll since the 2005 valuation.
+The inactive-to-active ratio has generally increased since 2001 from 1.23 inactive participants per active to 1.62 inactive participants per active member today.
+This indicates a more mature System and the System will experience more volatility in contribution rates when actuarial gains and losses are recognized.
+The black line represents the total plan payroll since the 2005 valuation which is measured against the scale on the right.